 This place is geared towards couples.
 Days are all about relaxing by the hotel’s lagoon-like pool.
-Evenings, on the other hand, are taken over by gala dinners and professional shows.
+Evenings, on the other hand, are taken over by gala dinners and live music.

 Open for international, British and local cuisine, with plenty of vegetarian food options too.
 There are chefs making fresh pancakes and omelettes on cooking stations in the morning and buffet meals in the evening.
 There is a dress code here, gentlemen are asked to wear long trousers for evening meals.

 The bar has a casual relaxed atmosphere about it.
 There's chilled music playing, a cool breeze blowing from the air-con and plenty of comfortable seating for you to get comfy on to choose your desired drink or snacks.